Learn about CyberKnife® advanced radiation therapy technology and what you can expect if you undergo treatment at El Camino Hospital.

 CyberKnife treats cancerous and noncancerous tumors anywhere in the body.
 At El Camino Hospital’s Center for Advanced Radiotherapy and CyberKnife Radiosurgery, we can use this technology for:

-- Brain and head tumors
+- Brain tumors (benign and malignant)

-- Liver (hepatocellular) cancer
+- Liver (hepatocellular) tumors

 - Pancreatic cancer